sircharlo/meeting-media-manager/docs/_posts/2013-01-09-congregation-sync.md

 layout: null
 ---

-The brother designated as _videoconference organizer_ (VO) by the body of elders can use JWMMF to manage what media is made available to the technical A/V support team in his congregation.
+The brother designated as _videoconference organizer_ (VO) by the body of elders can use MMM to manage what media is made available to the technical A/V support team in his congregation.
 The VO, or someone designated by him, can:

 - upload <strong>additional</strong> media to be shared during a meeting, such as for the circuit overseer's visit, or for public speakers' talks